indrajithprabaswara/pollution_data_visualizer/readme.md

 ## Continuous Integration and Delivery
 The `ci.yml` workflow runs unit and integration tests.
-The `cd.yml` workflow builds the image using `pollution_data_visualizer/Dockerfile` and pushes it to GitHub Container Registry when changes land on the `main` branch.
+The `cd.yml` workflow builds the image using the root `Dockerfile` and pushes it to GitHub Container Registry when changes land on the `main` branch.

 ## A-Level Requirements Checklist